 Skip to main content

 Hi!
-I'm a Data Scientist at Microsoft, working on the Azure Hardware Architecture (AHA) team.
+I'm a Data & Applied Scientist at Microsoft Azure, working on Large Language Models.
 In my spare time, I love taking photos, skiing, 3D printing, and reading.
-Sometimes I write blog posts here and post photos I've taken here.
+Sometimes I write blog posts and post photos I've taken.

 Before Microsoft, I worked at Mercedes Benz Research and Development in Seattle, where I built Kubernetes enabled full stack applications and worked on distributed machine learning cloud prototypes.
 In the far past, I worked at Silicon Mechanics developing software to automate laying down test images over bare metal servers and clusters.